 - Upper Peninsula Black Maple Spice: Heat 4-6 ounces of water and brew black tea according to instructions.
 In a glass, combine tea, 1.5 ounces of whiskey, a squeeze of lemon, and contents of the maple syrup bottle.
 Stir until dissolved.

 - Mint Julep: Assuming its winter in your neck of the woods, find a nice clean patch of snow and pack a snowball to fit in your glass.
 Add 1.5 ounces whiskey to the small bottle containing the simple syrup and shake to mix ingredients.
 Pour over the top of the snowball and enjoy.
 Tip: Straw comes in handy here.

-- Whiskey Neat: Enjoy the remaining 2 ounces of whiskey straight out of the bottle or in a glass with a dash of water.
+- Whiskey Neat: It’s a stretch to call this one a cocktail, but we love it all the same: Enjoy the remaining 2 ounces of whiskey straight out of the bottle or in a glass with a dash of water.